ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/session/querying/how-to-filter-by-non-existing-field.dotnet.markdown

 ![List Documents Without a Specified Field](images/non-existing-field-studio-rql.png "List Documents Without a Specified Field")

 1. **Indexes**
-   Click to see the indexing menu items.
+   Click to see the Indexes menu items.
 2. **Query**
    Select to open the Query view.
 3. **Query editor**